-- In secondary, Gaelic immersion pathways are taken forward within a broad general curriculum, up to the end of S3 as a minimum entitlement, leading to qualifications in and through Gaelic. - There is a high expectation that young people will continue in Gaelic Medium Education to achieve awards and qualifications in and through Gaelic in the senior phase leading to post-school positive destinations in the Gaelic sector.
+- In secondary, Gaelic immersion pathways are taken forward within a broad general curriculum, up to the end of S3 as a minimum entitlement, leading to qualifications in and through Gaelic. - There is a high expectation that young people will continue in Gaelic Medium Education to achieve awards and qualifications in and through Gaelic, in each year of the senior phase, leading to post-school positive destinations in the Gaelic sector.